grpc/proposal/L54-python-server-wait.md

-Currently, the gRPC Python server only provides a `server.Start()` API, but there isn't any API to block forever. gRPC Python server applications need to explicitly block on main thread to keep serving.
-The solution the gRPC Python team proposed in examples is sleeping for a period of time then exit.
+Currently, the gRPC Python server only provides a `server.Start()` API, but there isn't any API to block forever. gRPC Python server applications need to block on the main thread to keep serving explicitly.
+The solution the gRPC Python team proposed in examples is sleeping for a while then exit.
 See code:

 ```Python
 _ONE_DAY_IN_SECONDS = 60 * 60 * 24